What I learned from conversations with MBA candidates like you

 3. Knowing the rules doesn’t mean that you know how to apply the rules

-Lately, I’ve learning how to play tennis.
+Lately, I’ve been learning how to play tennis.
 It has been a humbling experience.
 Seeing how what I think is an elegantly executed forehand slice looks more like I am unsuccessfully flipping a pancake has been a lesson in humility.
 I think about it often when I read a candidate essay or when I do mock MBA interviews.
 The way to MBA dings is paved with attempts to sound the way you think an MBA AdCom expects you to and say the things you think they want to hear.
 I don’t mean this mockingly.

 I was recently speaking with an MBA candidate who was on the lighter side of years of work experience but because he worked full-time in the family business, he had a management position already.
-I asked the question, “Can you give me an example of when you have had to influence someone much more senior?”.
+I asked the question, “Can you give me an example of when you have had to influence someone much more senior?”
 It is a fairly standard question, some variation of which will likely be asked of anyone who has less than an MBA program’s average years of work experience.
 The MBA admissions committee needs to know you can hold your own and contribute to an MBA class with many already very accomplished individuals.

 In his response, the candidate talked about having to convince a senior executive to back up a proposal and how he “coaxed him in small steps the way you do a child”.
 He thought that he was demonstrating an ability to lead.
 What he was actually doing was demonstrating lack of thoughtfulness and tact as well as inferior communication skills.